Turkish prime minister says intercepted plane was carrying ammunition to Syria

 Targeting MS-13: U.S. takes unprecedented financial action against ultra-violent street gang

-WASHINGTON (AP) -- The Obama administration declared the ultra-violent street gang MS-13 to be an international criminal group on Thursday, an unprecedented crackdown targeting the finances
+WASHINGTON (AP) -- The Obama administration declared the ultra-violent street gang MS-13 to be an international criminal group on Thursday, an unprecedented crackdown targeting the finances of the sprawling U.S. and Central American gang infamous for hacking and stabbing victims with machetes.

 The Treasury Department formally designated MS-13, or Mara Salvatrucha, a transnational criminal organization.
 The aim is to freeze it out of the U.S. financial system and seize what are estimated to be millions of dollars in criminal profits from drug and human smuggling and other crimes committed in this country.